 - Operational management options for inventory, job/project management and payment gateways

 The integration should be complete and problem-free.
-So, discuss your needs with the service provider in detail and checkout what they offer.
+So, discuss your needs with the service provider in detail and check out what they offer.
 If it seems effortless, then the software on offer is right for you.

 5. Data transfer

 Data transfer needs to be quick, secure and convenient.
-Check whether the software can handle high amount of data transfer.
+Check whether the software can handle a high amount of data transfer.
 Ask about the security of your data and how it is protected.
 You do not want a solution that makes data transfer and access difficult.
 At the same time, you do not want lax security, where your sensitive data can be easily exploited.

 Service providers who are confident of their offerings will not hesitate to give you a free trial.
 In fact, they will encourage you to take a trial.
 Use this option and check the functionality and suitability of the accounting software before you make the choice.

-7. Support options
+7. Customer support options

 No matter how good the accounting software is, there are going to be times when you will need support.
 This can be either technical or process-related.
 Assurance that an expert is ready to extend a helping hand at the other end helps.
-Check whether they provide toll-free number, e-mail and online chat options for support.
+Check whether they provide a toll-free number, e-mail and online chat options for support.
 You do not want to be left hanging with no support at crucial times.